Mary Shaffner, Executive Director

-I come to DCI from Elsie Whitlow Stokes Community Freedom Public Charter School after an eight year stint as a 6th teacher.
-I spent thirteen years with a non-profit organization called the International Movement ATD Fourth World, whose mission is to eradicate poverty throughout the world.
-Prior to this, while a student, I tutored inmates, and high schoolers in impoverished neighborhoods in France.
+Three years ago, I came to DCI from Elsie Whitlow Stokes Community Freedom PCS after an eight year stint as a 6th grade teacher.
+Prior to this, I spent several years with the International Movement ATD Fourth World, a non-profit organization whose mission is to eradicate poverty.
+I also tutored inmates, and high schoolers in impoverished neighborhoods in France.

-I most recently attained a Master of Professional Studies in Middle-Grade Mathematics from the George Washington University.
-I also have a Master’s degree in Optical Engineering from École Supérieure d’Optique, a leading French graduate school in this field and I have a Ph.D. in Nuclear Engineering from the Université de Provence Aix-Marseille I, in France.
+In 2011, I attained a Master of Professional Studies in Middle-Grade Mathematics from the George Washington University.
+I also have a Master’s degree in Optical Engineering and a Ph.D. in Nuclear Engineering.

 Teaching has always been a big part of my heritage.
 Many of my relatives were teachers and have instilled in me a desire to learn and share knowledge.
 My experience fighting poverty has also inspired me to teach.
-I am excited about being able to teach a subject that has developed a reputation of being difficult.
-In this regard, I feel I have a challenge and an opportunity to be a pioneer to change this view, so that students can start develop an appreciation for the subject and excel in it.
+I am excited about teaching a subject often viewed as difficult.
+I feel I have a challenge and an opportunity to change this view, so that students can start develop an appreciation for the subject and excel in it.

 I grew up in France with French as my native tongue.
 I speak fluent English, proficient Spanish, and some Dutch.
-I would like to learn Farsi.
 I am married with one daughter.
 In my free time I enjoy gardening and spending time with my family.